m0xpd/FLIP/Eurorack/README.md

-# A Eurorack Implementation of the 'FLIP' Bernoulli Gate
+# The 'FLIP' Bernoulli Gate for Eurorack

 The Eurorack version of FLIP is implemented as a 'sandwich' construction of two printed circuit boards: